build2/libbuild2-autoconf/README.md

 preprocessed on Windows.

-While there is no bulletproof way to detect such situations (because the unconditional check could be `BUILD2_AUTOCONF_LIBC_VERSION` itself), it is a good idea for checks that are based on other checks to verify that the base macros are in fact defined, for example:
+While there is no bulletproof way to detect such situations (because the unconditional check could be `BUILD2_AUTOCONF_LIBC_VERSION` itself; perhaps we should only have private bases that are only accessed by the user via derived public checks), it is a good idea for checks that are based on other checks to verify that the base macros are in fact defined, for example:

 ```
 // HAVE_EXPLICIT_BZERO : BUILD2_AUTOCONF_LIBC_VERSION